 - Wide-mouth mason jars.
 A wide-mouth mason jar makes the perfect jar for storing your tallow.
 The wide mouth makes it easier to get the tallow in and out, and it’ll store nicely in the fridge.

 Once you have all your tools gathered, you’re ready to render some beef tallow!
 Do not be intimidated by this process!
 Once you’ve tried it, you’ll find it’s pretty straightforward.

 - Add the beef fat to a stock pot.
 Gather the beef fat in a large stock pot, and heat to a low simmer.
 Low and slow temperatures while you render or the fat will result in a browned tallow with a funkier flavor, and it won’t be as white when it cools.

 - Slowly simmer to render the beef fat.
-During the cook time, you will notice the fat slowly starts to render and cook.
+During the cooking time, you will notice the fat slowly starts to render and cook.
 There will be a light simmer and small bubbles forming during the cooking process, but you don’t ever want a rolling boil.
 If your rendered fat starts bubbling too much, reduce the heat and stir well.